peterngineering/mythosul/README.md

 DIY'er's/rebuilders Note:  Only the GCC toolchains are known to work, this is a mythtv specific limitation as my trials have shown all other packages upstream seem to build fine with Musl/UCLIBc as well, but YMMV.

 These builds are for my amusement and testing/learning and no warranty is given or implied.
-You may ask for a feature or improvement but I may not be able to provide all and may refer you to build your own and test in order for me to impliment it, unless its very trivial ofc.
+You may ask for a feature or improvement but I may not be able to provide all and may refer you to build your own and test in order for me to impliment it first, if its complex.
+It's very likely a DYI/rebuilder will run into a trivial situation they want option X from mythtv and it doesnt work right because I didnt test that, let me know which those you find and I will include/patch those fixes into this with little fuss.